AndoneSabin99/rust-mswasm-support/rust_cheri/README.md

 ## Compiling and Executing

 First, compile Rust code into LLVM-IR with target aarch64-unknown-freebsd-purecap, after that take the generated .ll file and with Clang with MS-Wasm support generate the MS-Wasm binary file.
 Note: this method is not guaranteed to work.
-In fact, all examples here cannot generate an executable due to issues.
+In fact, all examples used with this approach cannot generate an executable due to issues.

 ```
 rustc --emit=llvm-ir <filename>.rs -o <filename>.ll --target aarch64-unknown-freebsd-purecap -C linker=<linker_path>